oconnor663/cpp_rust_talk/readme.txt

     - BIG IDEA: THE TYPE SYSTEM TRACKS THREAD SAFETY
     - C++ std::for_each(std::execution::par, ...) vs Rust Rayon into_par_iter()
         - trying to increment an int in the loop fails in Rust
-    - implicit captures are DANGEROUS in C++
+        - implicit captures are DANGEROUS in C++.
+    - Arc vs Rc
+        - non-atomic reference counting is DANGEROUS in C++
+        - Tokio multithreading and how non-Send types "infect" a future

 - enums
     - Option